YuLingCheng/facebook-chatbot-game/have-your-mvp-in-prod-within-15-minutes-with-serverless.md

 * If not

-  Go to the Facebook page and start a conversation from there)
+  Go to the Facebook page and start a conversation from there

-__That's it for now !__

-I'll be happy to have your opinion or feedback if you tried using Serverless or AWS Lambda, or if you have any question or suggestion about this tutorial.
-Feel free to leave a comment :)
+__Your app is now in prod!__

+You can start iterating.
+Facebook allows you to grant permission to testers to use your app before it is validated and available by anyone.

 ## Benchmarking MVP options